PEAK-Legacy/PEAK-Rules/README.txt

 This package is very much a work in progress.
-I expect it to be very stable (in the sense of being simple and quirk/bug-free) even in the short term, but it will also be very *unstable* in the API sense.
-That is, the code here should always be working and fairly robust, but don't be surprised if *your* code suddenly stops working due to API changes!
+I expect it to be very stable (in the sense of being simple and quirk/bug-free) even in the short term, but it its extension API may still be very *unstable*.
+That is, the code here should always be working and fairly robust, and using documented *user* APIs should be safe.
+But the extension API is still under development, so if you hook deep into indexing or tree building or code generation stuff, you might have to refactor a bit to keep up.

 ----------